aervans/easyencryption/README.md

 # EasyEncryption

 Easy Encryption provides a simple means for encrypting and decrypting strings.
-Uses the Gibberish gem (https://github.com/mdp/gibberish) under the hood to do the actual encryption work.
+It utilizes the RbNaCl gem's simple box under the hood to do the actual encryption work (https://github.com/cryptosphere/rbnacl).

+## Important

+libsodium is required for the EasyEncryption gem to function.
+To install libsodium please refer to https://github.com/jedisct1/libsodium.

 ## Installation